sblinn/projects.io/README.txt

-My portfolio which links to various programming projects and practices.
+My portfolio which links to various projects on GitHub.

 Portfolio template downloaded from HTML5 UP and edited by me.